Hms-place/asmbl/README.md

 - __dbg__ to debug a .exe file

 ## Lazy trick
-We both know u have not time to lose, so we made for u the "dosboxHere.vbs" which opens dosbox in the current path.
+We both know u that have not time to lose, so we made for u the "dosboxHere.vbs" which opens dosbox in the current path.
 The "three-terminal-windows" is now far memory!
 Copy it in the working directory

 ## Install
 add the ASMBL folder (the one with only executables) to C:\amb_GAS (it must be here to work)